Paphos: Nea Paphos

-New Paphos (Nea Paphos) was founded on the sea near a natural harbour.
+Nea Paphos ("New Paphos") was founded on the sea near a natural harbour.
 It lay about 60 stadia or 12 km northwest of the old city.
-It also had a founding myth: it was said to have been founded by Agapenor, chief of the Arcadians at the siege of Troy, who, after the capture of the city, was driven out by the storm that separated the Greek fleet onto the coast of Cyprus.
+According to its own origin myth, Nea Paphos was founded by Agapenor, chief of the Arcadians at the siege of Troy, who, after the capture of the city, was driven to the coast of Cyprus by the storm that separated the Greek fleet as it returned home.
 (Pausanias viii.
 5. § 2.)
 An Agapenor was mentioned as king of the Paphians in a Greek distich preserved in the Analecta; and Herodotus (vii.
-90) alludes to an Arcadian "colony" in Cyprus.
+90) alludes to an Arcadian colony in Cyprus.

-In reality, it was probably founded by Nicocles (d.
-306 BC), the last king of Palaepaphos, based on an inscription recording his founding of the temple of Artemis Agrotera at Nea Paphos.
-The inhabitants of Marion were probably also transferred to this new city after its destruction in 312 BC by Ptolemy.
-A hoard of unused silver coins (in the Cyprus museum) found under the Hellenistic House dating back to the end of the 4th century BC are the earliest find at the site and indicates its founding date.
+Nea Paphos was likely founded by Nicocles (d.
+306 BC), the last king of Palaepaphos, based on an inscription in the temple of Artemis Agrotera at New Paphos and other historical evidence.
+The inhabitants of Marion were probably also transferred to this new city after it was destroyed by Ptolemy in 312 BC.
+A hoard of unused silver coins (in the Cyprus Museum) dating back to the end of the 4th century BC are the earliest find at the site.

-Old Paphos always retained the pre-eminence in worship of Aphrodite, and Strabo states that the road leading to it from New Paphos was annually crowded with male and female votaries travelling to the ancient shrine, and coming not only from the New Paphos, but also from other towns of Cyprus.
+Old Paphos always retained its pre-eminence in worship of Aphrodite, and Strabo states that the road leading to it from New Paphos was annually crowded with male and female devotees travelling to the ancient shrine, coming from New Paphos and other towns.
 When Seneca said (N. Q. vi.
 26, Epistle 91) that Paphos was nearly destroyed by an earthquake, it is difficult to say to which of the towns he refers.
-Dio Cassius (liv.
-23) relates that it was restored by Augustus, and called "Augusta" in his honor; but though this name has been preserved in inscriptions, it never supplanted the ancient one in popular use.
+Cassius Dio (liv.
+23) relates that Paphos was restored by Augustus and re-named "Augusta" in his honor; this name has been preserved in inscriptions but never supplanted the original name.

 An inscription from the 80s BC speaks of a certain Onesander of Paphos being appointed to the Great Library of Alexandria.